sigsub/RePipe/README.md

 ![An illustration of RepIPE’s pipeline.
 Train anchor passages are used to learn data item representations, which are averaged within each equivalence class to form centroids.
 At inference time, these centroids support both match prediction and passage selection.](https://github.com/sigsub/RePipe/blob/main/pipeline_new.png)

 # Reproducing results
+1. clone this directory
+2. finetune any of the models we used using [finetune_hf_model_for_reps.py](https://github.com/sigsub/RePipe/blob/main/finetune_hf_model_for_reps.py).
-To reproduce our results, clone this directory and follow the cells in the [res_run_through.ipynb](https://github.com/sigsub/RePipe/blob/main/res_run_through.ipynb) notebook, with paths to your desired dataset files and passage representation models.
+3. follow the cells in the [res_run_through.ipynb](https://github.com/sigsub/RePipe/blob/main/res_run_through.ipynb) notebook, with paths to your desired train, validation, test data files and the finetuned passage representation models.
 # Repository Structure
 * ### Main Inference Walkthrough
    * [res_run_through.ipynb](https://github.com/sigsub/RePipe/blob/main/res_run_through.ipynb)